This information describes fertility preservation options for women who are starting cancer treatment. It explains:

 Success rates with frozen eggs and embryos

-Ovarian tissue freezing is an experimental procedure in which an entire ovary, or pieces of an ovary, are removed during a surgery.
+Some women will not be able to undergo egg or embryo freezing due the urgent need to begin treatment.
+They may have the option to preserve fertility with ovarian tissue freezing.
+This is an experimental procedure in which an entire ovary, or pieces of an ovary, are removed during a surgery.
 The ovarian tissue is brought to a special laboratory to be processed.
 The outer layer of the ovary, which holds the eggs, will be removed, cut into small pieces, and frozen.
 A small amount of the tissue will be used for research to find the best way to help women have children using ovarian tissue.
 The rest of the tissue will be stored for your personal use.

 Ovarian suppression involves taking monthly injections of a medication called leuprolide to block hormones that stimulate your ovaries.
 This prevents eggs from maturing, with the hope that this will protect them from the effects of chemotherapy.

 The injections usually start 1 to 2 weeks before the first chemotherapy treatment and continue until your treatment is completed.
 Side effects of the medication may include symptoms similar to those of menopause, such as hot flashes, mood changes, difficulty sleeping, and vaginal dryness.
-If it is safe for you to take hormones, low-dose birth control pills can be prescribed to prevent these symptoms.
+These side effects will stop after you stop taking the medication.
+If it’s safe for you to take hormones, low-dose birth control pills can be prescribed to prevent these symptoms.

-Ovarian transposition may be an option if you are receiving radiation therapy to the pelvis.
-This is an outpatient surgical procedure that moves your ovaries out of the field of treatment.
+Ovarian transposition may be an option if you’re receiving radiation therapy to the pelvis.
+This is a surgical procedure that moves your ovaries out of the field of treatment.
 This will lower the amount of radiation your ovaries are exposed to during your treatment and may help your ovaries keep working properly after treatment.
 The surgery is done through several small incisions in your abdominal wall.
 For more information ask your nurse for the resource About Your Ovarian Transposition Surgery or search for it on www.mskcc.org/pe.
-If you are interested in ovarian transposition, ask your radiation oncologist to refer you to a gynecologic surgeon here at MSK.
+If you’re interested in ovarian transposition, ask your radiation oncologist to refer you to a gynecologic surgeon here at MSK.

 Not all women are eligible for these limited surgeries.
 It depends on the location and size of your tumor.
-If you are interested, ask your gynecologic surgeon if you are a candidate.Back to top
+If you’re interested, ask your gynecologic surgeon if you’re a candidate.Back to top

 Other Options for Building a Family

 Some women will not be able to preserve their fertility before treatment and some may choose not to for personal reasons.
-This does not shut the door on having children in the future.
+This doesn’t necessarily mean that you won’t be able to build a family.
 Some women will be able to get pregnant naturally without medical help.
 Some may have a low ovarian reserve but will be able to get pregnant with fertility treatment provided by a RE.
 If you’re unable to have a biological child in the future, there are other ways of building a family after cancer treatment.

 - You can use donor eggs or embryos.
 Donor eggs are given by young women who undergo a cycle of ovarian stimulation and egg retrieval.
 These are fertilized with sperm from your partner or a donor to create embryos for transfer into your uterus.
 Donor embryos are usually given by couples who had infertility treatment, have completed building their families, and do not want to discard their remaining embryos.
 The cost of using donor embryos is much lower than that of donor eggs.